 Once you have your policy in place, ensure you complete the insurance section of the booking form so we can offer help and support should it be required.

 Please note: Transindus Limited is absolved of any responsibility if you fail to arrange appropriate cover for all your holiday arrangements and subsequently incur costs that would normally be covered by the said insurance.

-Most of Asia is very accessible and a great deal of assistance is possible for people with special needs.
+Most of Asia is very accessible and a great deal of assistance is possible for people that require additional assistance.
 However, the terrain, facilities, altitude and climate in some locations may make them unsuitable for those with mobility issues, heart and respiratory problems, or suffer from poor circulation.

 It is essential you disclose any special requirements to us at the time of the quotation so we can propose a suitable holiday for you.

 There are no mandatory vaccinations for entry into any of the countries we take clients to, unless you are arriving in Asia from a country infected with yellow fever, in which case you will need an inoculation and paperwork to prove you’ve had it.

 It is advisable to check/refresh vaccinations for polio, typhoid, tetanus, hepatitis A, meningitis, cholera, and malaria.
 Please consult your doctor at least 6 weeks prior to departure